stephenjsweeney/waterCloset/README.md

 ![Alt text](dev/screenshots/11.png?raw=true "Screenshot of Stage 34")

 This game is still in development.
-More screenshots can be found in the /dev/screenshots folder.
+More screenshots can be found in the dev/screenshots folder.
+If the game crashes on startup, try deleting the save game data (see below).

 ## Compiling
 This game requires SDL 2.0 (along with SDL Mixer, SDL Image, and SDL TTF).
 Compile by running make and then ./waterCloset to run the game.